Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

-Lourdes Gurriel Jr. -- batting .314 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Hunter Greene on the mound, on August 25 at 9:40 PM ET.
+Lourdes Gurriel Jr. -- 1-for-5 with a double in his last game -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Fernando Cruz on the mound, on August 26 at 8:10 PM ET.

 Lourdes Gurriel Jr. Game Info & Props vs. the Reds